 26:478:508 Evolution of the Global System

 Research & Methodology Requirement (3 credits):

-Students must complete three (3) credits of a methodology courses Students choose one of the three (3) courses below to fulfill this requirement.
+Students must complete three (3) credits of a methodology course.
+Students may choose one of the three (3) courses below to fulfill this requirement.

 - 26:790:533 Research Methodology in Political Science (qualitative)

 - 26:478:532 Quantitative Methods for Global Affairs (quantitative)